slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The mind gives up before the body." (...)
 "Persistence beats timing.
 Execution beats luck.
 Not immediately but eventually." (...)
 "The optimal zone for performance is «slightly hungry»." (...)
 "Don’t settle and don’t struggle.
-Life is what flows in between."
+Life is what flows in between." (...)
+"You get paid for being right first, and to be first, you can’t wait for consensus." (...)
+"Doing is faster than watching." (...)
+"Choose inspiration over envy." (...)
+"Better bored than busy."
 -- Naval Ravikant*

+> *"If there’s no wind, row."
+-- Latin Proverb*

 > *"If you have a dream, don’t waste your energies explaining why."
 -- Paulo Coelho*